-The Surprising Health Benefits Of Going Barefoot
+Kick Off Your Shoes: The Surprising MD-Approved Benefits Of Walking Barefoot

 Early studies are showing that the health benefits come from the relationship between our bodies and the electrons in the earth.
 The planet has its own natural charge, and we seem to do better when we’re in direct contact with it.

 A review published in the Journal of Environmental and Public Health looked at a number of studies that highlight how drawing electrons from the earth improves health.
 In one, chronic pain patients using grounded carbon fiber mattresses slept better and experienced less pain.

 One particularly compelling investigation, published in The Journal of Alternative and Complementary Medicine, found that earthing increases the surface charge of red blood cells.
-As a result, the cells avoid clumping, which decreases blood viscosity.
+As a result, the cells avoid clumping, which can decrease blood viscosity.
 High viscosity is a significant factor in heart disease, which is why so many people take blood thinning aspirin each day to improve their heart health.
 Another study in the same journal found that earthing may help regulate both the endocrine and nervous systems.

 I think we would be hard-pressed to find a better win-win situation.
 By walking, we exercise our muscles and cardiovascular system, improve our mental health, reduce stress and support our overall wellness.
 Simply taking our shoes off seems to multiply those benefits by allowing us to synchronize with the earth’s natural electric charge.